apurvmishra99/ytviewer/README.md

 `python main.py --url URL --threads T`

-Set the drives as headless (default 'n'):
+Set the driver as headless:

-`python main.py --headless y`
+`python main.py --headless`

 Set the duration of video in seconds to **S** (default: video duration):